nagypet/camundastudy/README.md

 As an example the `Charge creditcard` action may keep a record of the transactions performed, for example, based on the camunda process ID.
 If the service notices that it have already completed the transaction with that process ID, it will not execute it again.
 Assuming that charging the credit card and updating the records are executed in one database transaction, this may work well.

+This is also called the [idempotent consumer](https://microservices.io/patterns/communication-style/idempotent-consumer.html) pattern.